A55AF/Linux-26-Material/lectures/beginner/session1/README.md

 - What is an operating system?
 - Intro to Linux
 - Linux Environments
+  - Primary OS
+  - Dual boot
+  - Live boot
-  - Primary OS, dual boot, live boot, virtual machine
+  - Virtual machine

 ## Materials 📚